Victorian surveys on feral horses

 The survey was conducted over five consecutive days, and a total of 1071.3 kilometres of transect was flown.
 With the parallel transect lines being 1.76 km apart the survey was undertaken with a reasonable degree of confidence that there would be no double counting of horses on adjacent transects during a survey session.
 78 clusters of horses were observed at distances from 0 to 150 metres on each side of the transect line, with clusters ranging in size from 1 to 13 horses.
 No horses were observed on Snowy River Valley transects.

 Figure 4: Map showing the planned flight transects of the survey.

-The 2014 and 2019 aerial surveys involved human observers in a helicopter, generally flying parallel transects across the survey area, 1.9 kilometres apart, locating and counting clusters of horses over multiple survey days.
-A zig zag path was flown over the Snowy River Valley.
-The observations were then used to estimate the density and abundance of horses in the survey area.
-The results are summarised below for each survey year, given with 95% confidence intervals (this is the range of values for which we are 95% confident the true value lies within).
+The observations were then used to estimate the density and abundance of horses in the survey area using the analysis program DISTANCE 7.3.
+The results are summarised as follows, given with 95% confidence intervals (this is the range of values for which we are 95% confident the true value lies within).

 A simple way to estimate Victorian-specific horse numbers from the numbers estimated for the -Victorian block is to multiply the number of horses by the percentage of the area that lies within Victoria.
 With approximately 60% of survey area occurring within Victoria, and assuming that horses are distributed similarly across the Victorian and NSW sections of the survey block, the number of horses in the Eastern Alps area was estimated to be approximately 5110 horses, representing an increase of approximately 15% per year from 2014.